AlejoAguirre1/it_subject_registrations/README.md

 Alternatively, you can submit a pull request with your proposed changes.

 ## License
-This module is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This module is licensed under the [Affero GPL-3 License](https://www.gnu.org/licenses/agpl-3.0.en.html).
 Feel free to modify and distribute it as per the terms of the license.